learithe/epifish/README.md

 relationships for clusters (eg cluster A.1 evolved from cluster A), or a custom colour scheme.

-A peek at these table structures:

-the first few rows of sample data:
+the last few rows of sample data:

 <table>